Lucaspetersm/BarryBot/README.md

-# BarryBot
+# A Pretty Nutty Discord Bot
 Server Bot originally intended for the Madlads server.

-    Barry Bot 2.0dev3

-    A pretty nutty Discord bot.
+Licensed under Mozilla Public License Version 2.0.

 Originally authored by Yalnix.
 Contributors: unclepenguin, GarethPW.

-    Licensed under Mozilla Public License Version 2.0.

-Just a fun little project for me.
-Adding various commands as I go along and get to grips with Python, PRAW and the Discord API.
+Just a fun little project.
+Adding various commands as we go along for the purpose of get to grips with Python, PRAW and the Discord API.